 Why aren't they being investigated?

-Why are they arrested?
+Why aren't they arrested?

 Because I can guarantee I'd be sitting in jail while this is going on.